CDCgov/prime-simplereport/.github/pull_request_template.md

 ### Testing
 - [ ] Includes a summary of what a code reviewer should verify
-- [ ] Changes are well-tested and code coverage remains the same or increases

 ### Breaking Changes
 - [ ] This PR does not introduce any breaking changes